calvespe/DL4H-Project/README.md

 * PyTorch 0.4.0+
 * TensorFlow 1.3+

+All required python modules can be obtained through pip installs.

 Folders and descriptions

 Jung_base: This folder contains their original code base for their model editted to work with input files created by our code.
 Their input requires a pkl file.
 Code to create this pkl file from the raw csv file is provided in this folder in Zeros_Data_Processing_Jung.ipynb.